Paper Towels

 Cindy Gauthier is Employee of the Week, and you can read her comic on Webtoon!
 It’s called Posthumous, and is a comic about two friends (who are cool, weird cyborg-things) exploring space and how the things that are in space are often terrifying.

 Patreon!
 It’s a predictable income that I would like to be bigger so I can do less freelance and more stuff that I want to do!
-You get early access to Hell, Inc. strips, new comics, my new ttrpg Big Robots, Big Feelings, and more!
+You get early access to Hell, Inc. strips, my new ttrpg Big Robots, Big Feelings, and more!

 You can also support Hell, Inc. for free by telling your friends about it, because that is infinitely better than any promotion I can do.
 Also voting on Top Webcomics by clicking the banner below is very helpful!